Meet the Team

-KATE ARRIZZA | CHIEF OPERATING OFFICER
+KATE ARRIZZA | PRESIDENT & CHIEF EXECUTIVE OFFICER

-JEFF GOURDOUZE | DIRECTOR OF FACILITIES, SYSTEMS & MAINTENANCE
+JEFF GOURDOUZE | VICE PRESIDENT OF OPERATIONS

-MARCY HOFFMAN | DIRECTOR OF INSTITUTIONAL ADVANCEMENT
+MARCY HOFFMAN | VP OF INSTITUTIONAL ADVANCEMENT

 Marcy is a third generation Palm Beacher, born at Good Samaritan Hospital.
 She received her primary education in Palm Beach at Graham Eckes and then graduated from The American University in Washington, D.C.
 Marcy worked as a legislative aide on Capitol Hill for United States Senator Paula Hawkins.
-Senator Hawkins' passion for child welfare issues led Marcy on her path to fundraising and fund development on behalf of non-profit agencies serving children, which she has been doing for more than 25 years.
+Senator Hawkins' passion for child welfare issues led Marcy on her path to fundraising and fund development on behalf of non-profit agencies serving children, which she has been doing for more than 35 years.

-LILA GREENIDGE | DIRECTOR OF GUEST SERVICES
+KRISTIAN ZAMBRANA | DIRECTOR OF VISITOR SERVICES

 KRISTINA HOLT | DIRECTOR OF MEMBERSHIP AND SPECIAL PROJECTS